 How Much Does a Car Accident Lawyer Cost?

 Most personal injury lawyers take a 33 percent fee from the settlements they recover, which gives them one more incentive to recover as much money for you as possible.
 So if you obtain $10,000, your lawyer will take $3,300 as their fee.
-If your lawyer doesn’t recover any money in your case, you may not have to pay a dime.
+If your attorney doesn’t recover any money in your case, you may not have to pay anything.